Our Impact Report

 Impact stories

-To get a more holistic picture of our impact, we need to look closer at the changes that our support enables.
+To get a more holistic picture of our impact, we need to look more closely at the changes that our support enables.
 Such as people living healthier lives, clinics providing better care, partners attracting more funding, and policymakers making diabetes a top priority.

 The impact of WDF's advocacy work